What is trademark infringement, you ask? Here's everything you need to know.

 What Kinds of TradeMarks Are There?

 There are many different types of trademarks used by businesses to designate the origin of their goods as their own.
-Most typically, a company will trademark their company name, but they may also trademark the names of individual products and services they provide.
+Most typically, a company will trademark their company name, but they may also trademark logos, symbols, visual branding elements, as well as the names of individual products and services they provide.

 Types of trademarks